Akhil-Raj/automatic_mailer/README.md

 # automatic_mailer
 automatically mails with LLM generated content

+Please note that the repo is extremely basic, and will be made professional if there is a sufficient demand.

 STEPS :

 - Get OPENAI_API_KEY(https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)
+    - Put it in the environment variable 'OPENAI_API_KEY', for safety
 - Get google's CLIENT_SECRET_FILE

     - To obtain the CLIENT_SECRET_FILE for using Google APIs such as Gmail, you'll need to create a project in the Google Cloud Console, enable the Gmail API, and then create credentials to access the API.
 Here’s a step-by-step guide to help you through the process: